9 Reasons I Like Asparagus, 2 Reasons I don’t, and 5 Tasty Recipes

 7. Natural Diuretic

-Asparagus is a good source the amino acid asparagine, which serves as a natural diuretic This increased urination releases fluid and helps rid the body of excess salts.
+Asparagus is a good source of the amino acid asparagine, which serves as a natural diuretic This increased urination releases fluid and helps rid the body of excess salts.

 8. Naturally Organic

 Because asparagus grows so quickly the need to pesticides and other chemical is reduced.
 It is on the Environmental Working Group’s Clean 15 list of fruits and vegetables with the lowest occurrence of pesticides.
-Of course you can still eat organic for for that little bit extra of nutrition and buy organic to support the cause.
+Of course, you can still eat organic for that little bit extra of nutrition and buy organic to support the cause.

 9. Alkalizes the Body

 Like almost all vegetables, asparagus helps to balance out, what for most individuals is an overly acidic diet.
-Being more alkaline creates greater energy, beautiful skin, and stronger immune system and less degenerative diseases.
+Being more alkaline creates greater energy, beautiful skin, and a stronger immune system and less degenerative diseases.